 A teacher at heart, Amaresh's mission is to introduce Bridge softly to children (and adults) via his Double Dummy App - KIDA.
 This App is translated into 40 languages.
 Amaresh has also designed a precursor to Bridge, called Hool, which has been featured on the World Bridge Federation site as one of the more interesting tools to learn Bridge.
 Amaresh has also contributed to the American Contract Bridge League (ACBL), the governing organisation for Contract Bridge in North America.

 He is actively involved in teaching bridge in the village of Raibidpura (in tribal district Khargone, MP) where he uses bridge to teach math in the schools.
-In 2017, 4 children from the village competed in the World Youth Bridge Championships in France (2017).

 Games Week: Intro to Hool (Bridge)

 I love Bridge!
 Anybody who is good at Bridge is going to be good at a lot of things!

 The impact of Bridge on children and adults alike - ranging from significantly improved test scores, memory, immune system, soft skills, among others - are well documented.

 Recent research by Dr Christopher Shaw on a group of 5th graders, all of similar academic ability to begin with, noticed a 40% improvement in test scores on Science, 25% in Math, and 23% in Social Sciences - relative to their non-Bridge playing classmates - on the Iowa Test of Basic Skills (ITSB).

 The UNESCO supports the World Bridge Federation to promote Bridge in schools and encourage the young to play it.